Ibenammou/Ibenammou/README.md

 -->
 # Hi there, I'm Imane 👋

-## I'm a Developer and a Designer 💻
+## I'm an embedded systems learner 💻

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators